NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 CSCS card application£36

 The key to fast tracking is preparation.
-Before you enrol, start gathering the documents and evidence you use every day on site.
-This includes health and safety documentation, project plans, progress reports, site diaries, environmental records, subcontractor coordination records, and quality inspection reports.
+Before you enrol, start gathering the documents and evidence you use every day on site: health and safety documentation, project plans, progress reports, site diaries, environmental records, subcontractor coordination records, and quality inspection reports.
 The more evidence you have ready, the faster your assessor can move through the units.

 Fast track does not mean lower quality.
-The assessment criteria remain exactly the same regardless of how quickly you complete the qualification.
+The assessment criteria remain exactly the same.
 You are assessed on the same units, the same competency standards, and the same depth of evidence.
 The difference is simply how efficiently you can demonstrate the competence you already have.

 Most providers assign you a dedicated assessor who works around your schedule, conducting professional discussions via video call and reviewing evidence digitally.
-There is no need to take time away from site, and the process is designed to fit around the demands of a busy construction programme.
+There is no need to take time away from site.

 CSCS Mock Test for Managers and Professionals